An award-winning journalist on how to take a limitation and turn it into your biggest strength while becoming indispensable to editors.

 I decided to take my biggest disadvantage—my foreign roots—and turn it into a specialty.

-No matter what your difficulty or weakness, I can assure you there’s a way to turn it into your biggest strength.
+No matter your difficulty or weakness, I can assure you there’s a way to turn it into your biggest strength.

 Here’s how.